Kenny quotes: “Always render more and better service than is expected of you – no matter what your task may be.”

 Courtesy of Kenny Jeremiah

-Kenny Jeremiah moved on as a solo artist, and spent much of the 80s and 90s performing in the clubs and casinos of the popular Jersey Shore circuit, where fans relished in his renditions of The Soul Survivors R&B hits, the disco classics of Shirley & Company, and his charismatic covers of classic Philly-based anthems which comprised The Sound of Philadelphia.
+Kenny Jeremiah eventually moved on as a solo artist and spent much of the 80s and 90s performing in the clubs and casinos of the wildly popular Jersey Shore circuit.
+Fans relished in his renditions of The Soul Survivors R&B hits, the disco classics of Shirley & Company, and his charismatic covers of classic Philly-based anthems which comprised The Sound of Philadelphia.

 Courtesy of Cruisin’ 92.1 WVLT

-For nearly five decades Kenny Jeremiah has delighted music lovers on a global level.
-Having amassed fans and followers throughout the United States, Europe, the U.K., and beyond, Kenny Jeremiah’s magnetic voice continues to draw fans through radio.
-Each Tuesday night from 10-11pm, Kenny Jeremiah, and DJ Pepper Paul host their infamous “Rock & Soul Radio Show” on Vineland New Jersey’s 92.1fm WVLT.
-The show is also distributed to a global audience at wvlt.com.
+Kenny delighted music lovers on a global level for over five decades.
+He amassed fans and followers throughout the United States, Europe, the U.K., and beyond.
+The legend and his magnetic voice live on and continue to draw fans through radio play.
+For years, Kenny Jeremiah, and DJ Pepper Paul hosted their infamous “Rock & Soul Radio Show” every Tuesday evening on Vineland New Jersey’s 92.1fm WVLT.
+The show was also distributed to a global audience via wvlt.com.

-Yet the easy-listening vocal stylings of Kenny Jeremiah extend far beyond radio air waves.
-His charismatic showmanship and stage presence continue to fill the seats of top live entertaiment venues throughout the Mid-Atlantic seaboard.
-As part of the duo The Jeremiah Hunter Band, he and Bobby Hunter, along with Kit Whorton, Greg Pordon, Matt Curran, and Jeff Seycot have logged rousing performances at venues including the 4th of July @Somers Point Beach Concert, and at Harrah’s and the Trump Plaza Hotels in Atlantic City.
+168876_318029758289953_1989880527_n-300x300 Kenny Jeremiah - Philly’s Cool Soul Survivor Yet those easy-listening vocal stylings of Kenny Jeremiah extended far beyond radio air waves.
+His charismatic showmanship and stage presence filled the seats of top live entertainment venues throughout the Mid-Atlantic seaboard for decades.
+As part of the duo, The Jeremiah Hunter Band, he and Bobby Hunter, along with Kit Whorton, Greg Pordon, Matt Curran, and Jeff Seycot logged rousing performances at several iconic venues including the 4th of July @Somers Point Beach Concert, and at Harrah’s and Trump Plaza Hotels in Atlantic City.

 Get Up, Get Down, Get Funky, Get Loose

-Kenny’s newest releases, “Let It Be Me” and “You Sang to Me” are available for purchase.
-Visit iTunes to purchase the songs, featured below, as well as other Kenny Jeremiah recordings, including Get Up, Get Down, Get Funky, Get Loose,” his soulful tribute to Teddy Pendergrass and TSOP, and Enrique Iglesias’s dance ballad, “Hero,” which is experiencing heavy play in dance clubs.
+Unknown-2 Kenny Jeremiah - Philly’s Cool Soul Survivor Kenny’s most recent release, “Let It Be Me” and “You Sang to Me” are available for purchase.
+Visit iTunes to purchase these, as well as other Kenny Jeremiah recordings, including Get Up, Get Down, Get Funky, Get Loose,” his soulful tribute to Teddy Pendergrass and TSOP, and Enrique Iglesias’s dance ballad, “Hero,” which is experiencing heavy play in dance clubs.

 Are you #hooked on TSOP?
 Check out Philly Soulman Bobby Eli and Teddy Pendergrass right here at Hooked on Entertainment!